michaelmcandrew/civicrm-user-guide-gitbook/organising-your-data/contacts.md

 To find out more about activities please refer to the Activities section in this chapter.

+### Mailings tab

+This is only visible if at **Administer > CiviMail > CiviMail Component Settings** you have unselected **Enable CiviMail to create activites on delivery**.
+In that case each bulk email is recorded on the mailings tab instead of the activities tab.
+This improves the speed at which the activies tab loads if your organisation sends bulk emails to large mailing lists.

 ### Contributions tab

 The Contributions tab shows any financial contributions made by a